Last Updated on July 31, 2020

 We’ve all been tempted by wanting to show a new prospect everything about our business in order to woo them.
-We want to show them our value add, experience, breadth of knowledge, all the cool stuff we do, and the problems we solve.
+We want to show them our value propositions, experience, breadth of knowledge, all the cool stuff we do, and the problems we solve.
 But the problem is… it’s too much to filter in one sitting.
 The same goes for online sales and your company’s website or an ad’s landing page.
 Too much too soon as a big problem marketers are facing in 2018.Ready to Talk?

 In his 2004 book The Paradox of Choice: Why More Is Less, American psychologist Barry Schwartz brilliantly argues that eliminating consumer choice can greatly reduce anxiety for shoppers.
 For online sales, we have the opportunity to serve up an ad or landing page that focuses on the simple question: “what do they want?”
 When you give it to them simply, the chances of a prospect choosing to close the sale dramatically increases (shown through your conversion rate).

-Take Away: The more choices a person is presented with, the harder it is for them to choose.
+The more choices a person is presented with, the harder it is for them to choose.
 Instead of showing an array of options, focus on the customer need and then give it to them.
 Serve up the solution to a problem clearly and concisely.
 By breaking the problem down into something small and manageable it is easier for the customer to make a decision.

 Make the path to taking action on your site easy to spot and easy to follow.
 Avoid interruptions or operational roadblocks of any kind.
 Visitors should find completing a task quick and easy, or you’ll risk abandonment when the steps are confusing, arduous or time-consuming.

-Take Away: Keep your design simple and the online sales process intentional and obvious.
+Keep your design simple and the online sales process intentional and obvious.
 Too much eye candy will make them wander away from closing the sale.
 And remember that you don’t want people on your site bumping up the statistics.
 Don’t be afraid to turn potential viewers away.
 If they don’t want to purchase your products, then you shouldn’t want them on your website.